8 Min

 I’m returning to this point.
 First, a little about myself.

-In 1988 I started what would become a 32-year career in public services.
-I was 20 and, without formal qualifications, I already had nearly five years of work experience.
+In 1988, I started what would become a 32-year career in public services.
+I was 20, and without formal qualifications, I already had nearly five years of work experience.

 At that point in my life, I was one of the forgotten ones.
-A teenager, living in a children’s home.
+A teenager living in a children’s home.
 Instead of a school, I was given an opportunity to work.
 And that was the best thing that could have happened to me.

 I couldn’t believe what was happening to me – and, as I said, my life changed forever.